weirayao/torchprime/README.md

 ### Install `torch_xla`

-Before installing torchprime, you will need to first install [torch_xla][torch_xla] following its respective project README.
+Before installing `torchprime`, you will need to first install [torch_xla][torch_xla] following its respective project README.
 You need to install nightly version of
 PyTorch/XLA.